TERMS & CONDITIONS

 2. The Supplier shall use its best and reasonable endeavours to complete its performance in the advertisements and

-marketing of The Wedding Fayre so as to ensure a reasonable footfall.
+marketing of The Wedding Fayre so as to ensure a reasonable attendance.

 3. The Supplier shall use reasonable care and skill in its performance of the Services.